wenzelm/slidr-sloppr/README.md

 Path to R2 reads in FASTQ(.gz) or FASTA(.gz) format.

 `-q`
-If specified, basic quality-trimming of 3' ends of reads and removal of Illumina adapters is carried out using `cutadapt -a AGATCGGAAGAGC -q 20 -m 20`.
-This is a convenience function and is not intended to replace careful inspection and quality-control of raw data prior to running SLIDR or SLOPPR.
+If specified, basic quality-trimming of 3' ends of reads and removal of Illumina adapters and poly-A/T tails is carried out using `cutadapt -a AGATCGGAAGAGC -a 'A{100}' -g 'T{100}' -n 3 -q 20 -m 20 -l 150 -O 1`.
+This is a useful convenience function but it is strongly recommended to carry out careful data filtering and trimming prior to running SLIDR or SLOPPR.

 `-b <file>`
-Path to read alignments in BAM format.
+Path to pre-generated SLIDR/SLOPPR read alignments in BAM format.
 A BAI index file must be present in the same location.
-This option is designed to enable re-using of BAM alignments from previous SLIDR/SLOPPR runs.
-It is NOT designed for generic BAM alignments!

 `-r <0|1|2|x>`
 Read strandedness generated during chemical library prep.
 This parameter is equivalent to the `-s` option in FeatureCounts: